Hasmonean dynasty: Background

-The lands of the former Kingdom of Israel and Kingdom of Judah (c.
-722–586 BC), had been occupied in turn by Assyria, Babylonia, the Achaemenid Empire, and Alexander the Great's Hellenic Macedonian empire (c.
-330 BC), although Jewish religious practice and culture had persisted and even flourished during certain periods.
-The entire region was heavily contested between the successor states of Alexander's empire, the Seleucid Empire and Ptolemaic Kingdom, during the six Syrian Wars of the 3rd–1st centuries BC: "After two centuries of peace under the Persians, the Hebrew state found itself once more caught in the middle of power struggles between two great empires: the Seleucid state with its capital in Syria to the north and the Ptolemaic state, with its capital in Egypt to the south. ...
-Between 319 and 302 BC, Jerusalem changed hands seven times."
+Between c.
+720 BC and 333 BC, the lands of the former Kingdom of Israel and Kingdom of Judah were occupied in turn by Assyria, Babylonia, and the Achaemenid Empire.

+After the conquest of the Achaemenid Empire by Alexander the Great (c.
+333 BC), the entire region was heavily contested between the two major successor states of the Macedonian empire — the Seleucid Empire to the north and the Ptolemaic Kingdom to the south.
+Between 319 and 302 BC, Jerusalem changed hands seven times.

 Under Antiochus III the Great, the Seleucids wrested control of Judea from the Ptolemies for the final time, defeating Ptolemy V Epiphanes at the Battle of Panium in 200 BC.
 Seleucid rule over the Jewish parts of the region then resulted in the rise of Hellenistic cultural and religious practices: "In addition to the turmoil of war, there arose in the Jewish nation pro-Seleucid and pro-Ptolemaic parties; and the schism exercised great influence upon the Judaism of the time.
 It was in Antioch that the Jews first made the acquaintance of Hellenism and of the more corrupt sides of Greek culture; and it was from Antioch that Judea henceforth was ruled."